Josephine Baker: Later years and death

 In her later years Baker converted to Catholicism.
 In 1968, Baker lost her château owing to unpaid debts; afterwards Princess Grace offered her an apartment in Roquebrune, near Monaco.

 Baker was back on stage at the Olympia in Paris in 1968, in Belgrade and at Carnegie Hall in 1973 and at the Royal Variety Performance at the London Palladium and at the "Gala du Cirque" in Paris in 1974.
 On April 8, 1975, Baker starred in a retrospective revue at the Bobino in Paris, "Joséphine à Bobino 1975" celebrating her 50 years in show business.
-The revue, financed by Prince Rainier, Princess Grace, and Jacqueline Kennedy Onassis, opened to rave reviews.
-Demand for seating was such that fold-out chairs had to be added to accommodate spectators.
+The revue, financed by Prince Rainier, Princess Grace, and Jacqueline Kennedy Onassis, opened to critical acclaim.
 The opening-night audience included Sophia Loren, Mick Jagger, Shirley Bassey, Diana Ross and Liza Minnelli.

-Four days later, Baker was found lying peacefully in her bed surrounded by newspapers with glowing reviews of her performance.
-She was in a coma after suffering a cerebral hemorrhage.
+Four days later, Baker was found in her bed in a coma after suffering a cerebral hemorrhage.
 She was taken to Pitié-Salpêtrière Hospital, where she died, aged 68, on April 12, 1975.

 Baker received a full Catholic funeral at L'Église de la Madeleine, attracting more than 20,000 mourners.
-The only American-born woman to receive full French military honors at her funeral, Baker's funeral was the occasion of a huge procession.
+The only American-born woman to receive full French military honors at her funeral, Baker's funeral was the occasion of a large procession.
 After a family service at Saint-Charles Church in Monte Carlo, Baker was interred at the Cimetière de Monaco.